MeghP89/CropYieldPredictor/README.md

 ## Usage

-- Open the notebooks and follow the step-by-step cells.
+- Open the notebooks starting with data and follow the step-by-step cells.
 - Modify code or parameters as needed to experiment with different models or datasets.
 - Results and visualizations will be generated within the notebooks.